Fara0197/mad9135-p2-react-native-final/README.md

 the art page has the following components:
 - cards of art piece images along with a title
 - linear gradient
+- animated component
+- flashlist component

 the about page has the following components:
 - profile cards of indivudals working for Artaryo
-- animation used here

 the artists page has the following components:
 - cards of artists and their work